AckerlyXu/heima/articles/redis-cache/cache-how-to-import-export-data.md

     * If you are using a custom number of `databases` that falls within the limits for the tier to which you are importing, no data is lost.
     * If your exported data contained data in a database that exceeds the limits of the new tier, the data from those higher databases is not imported.

-### <a name="how-is-importexport-different-from-redis-persistence"></a> How is Import/Export different from Redis persistence?
+### How is Import/Export different from Redis persistence?
 Azure Redis Cache persistence allows you to persist data stored in Redis to Azure Storage.
 When persistence is configured, Azure Redis Cache persists a snapshot of the Redis cache in a Redis binary format to disk based on a configurable backup frequency.
 If a catastrophic event occurs that disables both the primary and replica cache, the cache data is restored automatically using the most recent snapshot.
 For more information, see [How to configure data persistence for a Premium Azure Redis Cache](cache-how-to-premium-persistence.md).

 Import/ Export allows you to bring data into or export from Azure Redis Cache.
 It does not configure backup and restore using Redis persistence.

-### <a name="can-i-automate-importexport-using-powershell-cli-or-other-management-clients"></a> Can I automate Import/Export using PowerShell, CLI, or other management clients?
+### Can I automate Import/Export using PowerShell, CLI, or other management clients?
 Yes, for PowerShell instructions see [To import a Redis cache](cache-howto-manage-redis-cache-powershell.md#to-import-a-redis-cache) and [To export a Redis cache](cache-howto-manage-redis-cache-powershell.md#to-export-a-redis-cache).

-### <a name="i-received-a-timeout-error-during-my-importexport-operation.-what-does-it-mean"></a> I received a timeout error during my Import/Export operation.
+### I received a timeout error during my Import/Export operation.
 What does it mean?
 If you remain on the **Import data** or **Export data** blade for longer than 15 minutes before initiating the operation, you receive an error with an error message similar to the following example:

 The request to import data into cache 'contoso55' failed with status 'error' and error 'One of the SAS URIs provided could not be used for the following reason: The SAS token end time (se) must be at least 1 hour from now and the start time (st), if given, must be at least 15 minutes in the past.

 To resolve this, initiate the import or export operation before 15 minutes has elapsed.

-### <a name="i-got-an-error-when-exporting-my-data-to-azure-blob-storage.-what-happened"></a> I got an error when exporting my data to Azure Blob Storage.
+### I got an error when exporting my data to Azure Blob Storage.
 What happened?
 Export works only with RDB files stored as page blobs.
 Other blob types are not currently supported, including blob storage accounts with hot and cool tiers.
 For more information, see [Blob storage accounts](../storage/storage-blob-storage-tiers.md#blob-storage-accounts).

 ## Next steps